Commencement dates of pensions

-In the Netherlands, Belgium and Germany, the age you can start receiving your state pension is different.
-If you qualify for a state pension from 2 or all of these countries, your pensions will start on different dates.
+The state pension ages in the Netherlands, Belgium and Germany are different.
+This means that if you qualify for a state pension from 2 or all of these countries, your pensions will start on different dates.

 The way you have to apply for your pension is also different depending on where you live.
 Choose what you want to know more about:

-It could be better for you to ask for your Belgian state pension to start at a later date.
+It could be advisable to ask for your Belgian state pension to start at a later date.
 This will depend on your personal situation.
 For more information, please contact the Bureau for Belgian Affairs (BBZ).

 Born between | AOW pension age | Belgian state pension |